Registered Through - Rare Exotic Feline Registry (REFR)

 Unaltered females will go into heat as they mature.
 Often as early as five months.
 When in heat it alters their behavior.
 For example, they make very unpleasant noises, become agitated, and want out to find a male.
 Spaying a female before she has her first heat greatly reduces the risk of certain cancers.

-Check with your Vet for additional information and when the best age to do this is for your kitten.
+Check with your Veterinarian for additional information and when the best age to do this is for your kitten.